ICICLE-ai/faf-api-ICICLE/API_README.md

 * timeframe(list of int): can either be a single year, or a range between two years

 ### return:
-returns a csv dataframe that can be downloaded.
+returns a csv file that can be downloaded.

 ``` python
 #example data input